sgaliamov/il-lighten-comparer/readme.md

 ## Remarks

 * *protected* and *private* members are ignored during comparison.
 * Configuration is fixed for generated comparer.
-If you want to change configuration you need request new comparer:
+If you want to change configuration you have to request new comparer:
 * For safety reasons cycle detection is enabled by default.
 But when you are sure that it is not possible you can disable it and get significant performance boost.

 ## What next